Big Picture: Energising Ōtaki

 - People have fun on the way to achieving the vision.

-At the the end of each year a brief report on what has been achieved in terms of clean energy generation and energy conservation will be reported on the site.
-The focus during 2014 will be to identify the best metrics to be used and presenting a first stage report by the end of the year.
-The ‘Greenchip Report’ provides an estimate of energy use in Otaki in 2012.
+At the end of each year a brief report on what has been achieved in terms of clean energy generation and energy conservation will be reported and can be found under Resources.
+The ‘Greenchip Report’ provides a baseline estimate of energy use and greenhouse gas emissions in Ōtaki in 2012.